Paul Ray Smith: Medal of Honor action

 At the time of his death Smith had served in the United States Army for thirteen years, and for his actions during the battle, he posthumously received the Medal of Honor.
 On April 4, 2005, exactly two years after he was killed, his eleven-year-old son David received the Medal of Honor on behalf of his father from President George W. Bush, along with a Medal of Honor flag.

 Personal life

-Smith was survived by his wife Birgit, son David and stepdaughter Jessica.
+Smith was married and had a son and a stepdaughter.